ethereum/ethereum-org-website/src/content/eth2/index.md

 Expected: 2021+

-In phase 2, shards should be fully functional chains.
-Shards will be able to communicate with each other more freely and developers may even be able to design shards in their own ways.
+In Phase 2, shards should be fully functional chains.
+Shards will now be compatible with smart contracts and they'll be able to communicate with each other more freely.
+Developers may even be able to design shards in their own ways.

 <InfoBanner emoji=":right-pointing_magnifying_glass:">
     Phase 2 is still very much in the research phase.